cqerl/cqerl/README.md

 We needed a good erlang CQL3 client for Cassandra.
 We saw that [one of the option][1] only talks Thrift, and [the other][2] talks a dated CQL over Thrift and has been stalled for 2 years.
-And so we decided to build one that talks modern CQL3 over the cassandra's [native binary protocol (v2)][3], can be used raw or with managed connection pools using [pooler][4], and takes advantage of cassandra's optimization, like query preparation/reuse.
+And so we decided to build one that talks modern CQL3 over the cassandra's [native binary protocol (v2)][3], can be used raw or with managed connection pools using [pooler][4], and takes advantage of cassandra's optimization, like pipelining and query preparation/reuse.

 *It currently is a work in progress though.
 Stay tuned*